zuccha/homebrewery-assets/Sunbathed Cave/Sunbathed Cave (EN).md

 **Resting.** The cave is dangerous but not patrolled.
 A short rest is generally safe in cleared rooms; a long rest may attract wandering rust monsters at the GM’s discretion.

+\column

 ### 1: Entrance

 {{descriptive
 A wide opening in the mountainside stands 5 meters across and 6 meters tall.
 Sunlight floods the entrance, its reflections on the crystalline walls casting a dim, warm glow into the three tunnels that branch away into darkness.
 The grassy ground outside quickly gives way to rough stone as the path descends into the mountain’s depths.
 A broken cart lies near the entrance, overgrown with vines, a silent reminder of the cave’s long-abandoned harvest operations.
 }}

 Footprints of varying age mark the ground near the entrance, showing regular movement to and from the cave.
+The ogres leave the cave at night to hunt, while the myconids never venture outside.
+The only traces of their passage date back to when they first migrated into the cave.
 A character can make an Intelligence (Investigation) or Wisdom (Survival) check to determine their number and nature.

 ##### Footprint Information
 | Result | Footprints                             |